iAbhishek91/learn-python/README.md

 _ are private variable, as there are no concept of private in Python __  python internal methods have special meaning (also known as DUNDER)

+## Reference of python

+askpython - read about any python modules